UltraEngine/Documentation/CPP/TextureBuffer_SetColorAttachment.md

 ## Remarks

-The specified texture must have been created with the TEXTURE_BUFFER flag.
+The specified texture must use a renderable color format and must have been created with the TEXTURE_BUFFER flag.